lsst-sitcom/sitcomtn-025/index.rst

 However, due to the recent power losses at the summit, there has been no new data in the last 30-days and therefore they are not presently able to show data.
 This will be remedied once data starts flowing again and further screenshots and evidence of their functionality will be provided.

+.. _demo_jitter:

-Creation and display of the jitter plots in Bokeh
+Creation and display of the Jitter Plots in Bokeh
 -------------------------------------------------

 - Link to jitter app
 - Also link to code where it is hosted
 - Add paragraph about deployment of the App.

+.. _demo_offset:

 Creation of offset measurements in Bokeh
 ----------------------------------------

-- Also include that it's possible to put in telescope commands in the GUI
+- Show screenshots and link to example code for application
-- Also include that it's possible to put in telescope commands in the GUI
+- Also include (in the text) that it's possible to put in telescope commands in the GUI

+.. _demo_callback:
 Offsetting example using Camera Visualiation Tool Callback
 ----------------------------------------------------------

-This is currently an action item of a example of what can be done when requirement `FAFF-REQ-025`_ is implemented and will be populated once completed.
+This is currently an action item of a example of what can be done when requirement :ref:`FAFF-REQ-025`_ is implemented and will be populated once completed.